You can start NBFC for following NBFC Types:

 It should deploy at least 75 percent of total assets in infrastructure loans

-Should have minimum net owned fund of ₹ 300 Crore
+Should have a minimum net owned fund of ₹ 300 Crore

-Should have credit rating of ‘A’ and a CRAR of 15%
+Should have a credit rating of ‘A’ and a CRAR of 15%

 If you are interested in financing infrastructure-related projects like construction of roads, bridges, new buildings, etc. this is the recommended way to do.